Avian influenza (bird flu)

 Some LPAI virus such as subtypes H5 and H7 can become HPAI viruses when they move from wild birds to poultry.

-Birds like chicken, ducks, geese, turkeys, guinea fowl, quail, pheasants, emus and ostriches are at high risk for avian influenza.
+Birds like chickens, ducks, geese, turkeys, guinea fowl, quail, pheasants, emus and ostriches are at high risk for avian influenza.
 Wild birds like waterfowl and seabirds can have the LPAI virus without getting sick.

 Scientists think that all bird species can be affected by HPAI H5N1, and they have found it in 50 species of mammals.